aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/validate-al2-cis-ami/index.en.md

 ::::

 :::::
-::alert[To grant permissions to run CIS scans, attach the “AmazonSSMManagedInstanceCore” and the “AmazonInspector2ManagedCispolicy” IAM policies to the EC2 instance profile role.
+::alert[To grant permissions to run CIS scans, the “AmazonSSMManagedInstanceCore” and the “AmazonInspector2ManagedCispolicy” IAM policies needs to be attached to the EC2 instance profile role.
 We have added these roles while creating the managed node group.]{header="Note"}

- Let's go to the [Amazon Inspector console](https://us-west-2.console.aws.amazon.com/inspector/v2/home?region=us-west-2) to check CIS scan status
+ Let's go to the [Amazon Inspector console](https://console.aws.amazon.com/inspector/v2/home) to check CIS scan status

  Scan status  will be displayed as **IN_PROGRESS** while the instances are been scanned